Skip to content

 Leaving Certificate:

-• O6/H7 in English, Irish and two other recognised subjects
+- O6/H7 in English, Irish, a third language, and two other recognised subjects

 Click below for equivalent entry requirements information for: